computablelabs/compspec/TopLevelSpec.md

 and propagate).

 #### Network Governance
 The critical function of `NetworkToken` is to allow for governance of global Computable network.
 Governance plays a few roles.
-In particular, holders of `NetworkToken` can challenge particular `Markets` for removal from `Network`.
+Holders of `NetworkToken` can challenge particular `Markets` for removal from `Network` and can authorize the addition of new `Markets` to the `Network`.
+In addition, `NetworkToken` holders can validate computation performed among and between `Markets` in the `Network`.

 When is this meaningful?
 Imagine that a particular `Market` holds data that is universally offensive.
 For example, a child pornography data market would likely meet this criteria. `NetworkToken` holder can band together to challenge and remove this `Market` from the listing.

 Note that this is type of challenge-removal is a form of censorship.
 As a result, it is a heavy power that should be used judiciously.
-For this reason, the quorum parameter for the `Network` is purposefully set high (TBD, 75%?).
+For this reason, the quorum parameter for the `Network` is purposefully set high by default.
 Mildly controversial datasets should not be removable from `Network`, only those that are universally unacceptable.

 The `Network` contract holds a list of `Market`s.
 These markets can be added and removed to the network.

 ```
 function listMarket(bytes32 marketHash) external returns (bool)